wesleydean/xello-fe-test/README.md

 - After creating the rating, how would you make the rating reusable?
 - How would you test in this component?

 3a.
-Display the count of favourited courses next to a favorite icon in the top-bar beside the Checkout button.
+Display the count of favourited courses next to the material 'favorite' icon in the top-bar beside the Checkout button.

 Tips:
+- Use [Angular material icons](https://fonts.google.com/icons) the heart material icon within the button.
+Ie. <i class="material-icons">favorite</i>

-- Use an Angular service that makes a GET request to 'api/favourites'.
+- Use an Angular service that extends makes a GET request to 'api/favourites'.
 The in-memory service will automatically intercept the request and return the 'favourites' resource returned from the createDb() helper method.
 - Use async pipe in the template to subscribe to and display the rating instead of manual subscribe / unsubscribe
 - Add correct return types/generics